League Insights

 At the same age, higher-tier divisions see a bigger share of goals coming on the power play.
 Better players exploit the man advantage more effectively.

-At the Elite level, special teams matter more — 13.6% of goals vs. 8.7% at Gold, same age group.
+At the Elite level, special teams matter more — 12.6% of goals vs. 7.9% at Gold, same birth year.
 Higher-skilled players are better at moving the puck on the power play and exploiting the extra space.
 If your kid is moving up a tier, expect special teams to play a bigger role in game outcomes.

 Do Penalties Predict Winners?